Liemaeu/Battlefront-2-Mod-Loader-for-WINE/README.md

 To add more mod names edit the 2 dimensional arrey ModList in the SWBF2ModLoader.py script.
 The syntax is: ["name of folder", "name of mod"], e.g. ["BFX", "Battlefront Extreme"].

 You can report new mods by opening an issue here on GitHub or by sending me an email: liemaeu@gmail.com.
 Thank you very much for making this mod loader better!

+If there is an "ERROR!" label instead of a enable/disable button, then this folder is not a valid mod (it hast no addme.script/addme.script.disabled file in it).